helenbeatriz/Project2-Hangman/README.md

 - Hangman game
 - The website contains one full responsive bar that includes links  to play, restart the game and also rules to guide the user through the game
 <li>Hangman title </li>
-<li>Hangman that is a man that starts to  get  body parts added to the hanging part./li>
+<li>Hangman that is a man that starts to  get  body parts added to the hanging part.< /li>
 <ul>
 <li>Play  - to start playing the game</li>
 <li>Reset - to reset the game and start a new one </li>